 - Clove oil

 Remember to take precautions if you use any of these oils so your kitty cat doesn’t accidentally contact, ingest, or inhale them.
+Ingestion or prolonged exposure to essential oils, such as eucalyptus, is not safe for cats and can lead to adverse health effects.
 If you enjoy using these essential oils, consider only diffusing them outside of the home, such as at the office, or keep them in a room that your kitty isn't allowed to venture into.

 If you use them on your skin, be sure to wash your hands extremely thoroughly before cuddling your precious kitty.